WMBEdmands/compMS2Miner/README.md

 latest stable release v1.2.5 (archived on zenodo).

 #Purpose
-A long-standing challenge of untargeted metabolomic profiling by liquid-chromatography - high resolution mass spectrometry analysis (LC-hrMS) is rapid, precise and automatable transition from unknown mass spectral features in the form of a peak-picking software output table to full metabolite identification using MS/MS fragmentation data.
+A long-standing challenge of untargeted metabolomic profiling by liquid-chromatography - high resolution mass spectrometry analysis (LC-HRMS) is rapid, precise and automatable transition from unknown mass spectral features in the form of a peak-picking software output table to full metabolite identification using MS/MS fragmentation data.

 compMS2Miner is a package in the R programming language developed for comprehensive unknown feature identification using peak-picker output files and MS/MS data files as inputs. compMS2Miner brings together many useful metabolite identification tools (see [Features](#features) section below) and is modular and therefore fully extensible.